Skip to main content

 1. CopilotOrchestrationContextHandler (implements IOrchestrationContextHandler) reads CopilotSessionMetadata from the resource entity and sets it on OrchestrationContext.Properties

-2. CopilotOrchestrator reads the metadata from Properties to configure the session model and the --allow-all flag
+2. CopilotOrchestrator reads the metadata from Properties to configure the session model, CLI behavior, and the required SDK permission callback

-3. Authentication uses the SDK's GithubToken property (not environment variables) and CliArgs for the allow-all flag
+3. Authentication uses the SDK's GithubToken property (not environment variables), while the allow-all behavior is applied through both CliArgs and SessionConfig.OnPermissionRequest

 Credential Resolution Order